Hypnosis? But, I don’t want to be hypnotized!

 ~ Barbara Marciniak

 If you can, it is especially motivating to start your healing journey before the birth of your next child (preferably even before becoming pregnant again).
-It will benefit you (resetting the emotional stage), but also for your unborn child, your relationship to your spouse ( yes, you know the one that is in love with you but doesn’t know you anymore??!!) and it will help your child too, the one born in that previous traumatic experience.
+It will benefit you (resetting your emotional state), and it will also benefit your unborn child, your relationship to your spouse ( yes, you know the one that is in love with you but doesn’t know you anymore??!!) and it will help your child too, the one born in that previous traumatic experience.
 Everyone wins!

 If you are ready to start, here are a few tips for you: